openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  *                              to lower addresses, no gaps in addresses above the last committed.
  *            - SGX_EMA_GROWSUP: if supported, a hint given for the kernel to EAUG pages from lower
  *                              to higher addresses, no gaps in addresses below the last committed.
- *        Optionally ORed with
- *            -  SGX_EMA_ALIGNED(n):	Align the region on a requested	boundary.
- *                           Fail if a suitable region cannot be found,
- *                           The argument n specifies the binary logarithm of
- *                           the desired alignmentand must be at least 12.
  *        Optionally ORed with one of following page types:
  *             - SGX_EMA_PAGE_TYPE_REG: regular page type.
 This is the default if not specified.
  *             - SGX_EMA_PAGE_TYPE_SS_FIRST: the first page in shadow stack.